Untreated Fetal Distress Can Result In Birth Injury

 - Problems with the mother’s blood pressure

-These problems typically should be detected before, during or after the birth if the medical team is accurately monitoring the fetus.
+These problems should be detected before, during or after the birth if the medical team is accurately monitoring the fetus.
 A failure to do so may be medical malpractice.
 We will investigate the claim to determine how the injury occurred.

-You May Need Long-Term Care
+Your Child May Need Long-Term Care

 A fetus or newborn with brain damage may have developmental disabilities that require a lifetime of costly medical care.
 Depending on the type of birth injury involved, your child may need daily in-home care, orthopedic care, cognitive and behavioral therapy, special education, adaptive toys, wheelchairs and other medical equipment, and numerous medications.
 Your home and vehicles may need modifications to accommodate your child safely.